kjac/FormEditor/Docs/initialize.md

 # Creating a default form
-If you'd like to have a default form added whenever your editors create content, you can create the form programmatically by hooking into the Umbraco `ContentService.Created` event.
+If you'd like to have a default form added whenever your editors create content, you have two options:

+1. Use *Content Templates* (recommended) if your site is running Umbraco 7.7 or later.
+2. Create the form programmatically.

+## Using Content Templates
+*Content Templates* is a new feature in Umbraco 7.7.
+It's awesome.
+And it works with Form Editor too!

+This is not the place to start documenting Content Templates, but if you're running Umbraco 7.7 or later, you should definitively use them for default forms (and all other default content).

+Remember that you can lock down the Form Editor features made available to the editors by changing the [tab order and availability](install.md#tab-order-and-availiability).
+In combination with Content Templates, this is pretty powerful.
+Consider a scenario where you want a form on every new instance of a certain content type, but you want to ensure that the entire form configuration (layout, receipts, validations etc) remains the same across all instances.
+With a Content Template you can create the form exactly as you want it, and then lock down the data type so only the *Submissions* tab remains visible to the editors.

+## Creating the form programmatically
+If you can't use *Content Templates*, you can create forms programmatically by hooking into the Umbraco `ContentService.Created` event.

 The following sample creates a default contact form for all newly created "myFormContentType" content.